-During the Dark Ages, Athens declined like other Mediterranean towns, and the old palace was abandoned, but the Athenians were proud to say that unlike Sparta or Corinth, Athens had never been sacked by invaders.
+During the Dark Ages, Athens got smaller like other Mediterranean towns.
+The old palace was abandoned.
+But the Athenians were proud to say that unlike Sparta or Corinth, Athens had never been sacked by invaders.

 In the early Archaic period, around 900 BC, Athens began to grow again.
 They didn’t choose a new king.
 Instead they chose an oligarchic government.
 A group of rich men (but not women) got together to make the laws and decide everything.

-During the Archaic period, the system of government seems to have been pretty hard on ordinary people, and to have favored rich men and women.
-In 621 BCDraco was serving in the government of Athens as an archon.
+In 621 BC a man named Draco was serving in the government of Athens as an archon.
 Draco was a rich man, part of the oligarchy.
 He ordered his slaves to write down the laws, so that everybody would know what the laws were and the rich men in the oligarchy wouldn’t be able to just make up laws to suit themselves.

 These laws said that poor people could be killed for even small crimes like stealing a cabbage.
 The laws also had different punishments for poor people and for rich people.
 If a poor woman owed money to a rich man, she would be sold into slavery to pay the debt.
 But if a rich man owed money to a poor woman, he only had to pay a fine.

 So in 594 BC the Athenian oligarchy chose another rich man, Solon, to fix the government.
 They told him, “Do something so everyone won’t be so mad at us, but let us keep all the power.”
 (We know about Draco and Solon mainly from the Greek historian Herodotus).

 Solon changed the law so that poor people could not be sold into slavery just because they owed people money.
 He cancelled debts and redistributed land so people got a fresh start.
 He changed the law so that people couldn’t be killed except for any crime except murder.